loginid1/loginid-tutorial/README.md

 To learn more about this tutorial, please check the repositories **[WIKI](https://github.com/loginid1/loginid-tutorial/wiki)** pages!

+## Tools

+The directory *Tools* provides a simple tool to generate a client secret and example on how to create a key pair which can be used as API Credential.

 ## Links

 - To learn more about LoginID please visit: [https://loginid.io](https://loginid.io)